Search pictures within folders using OCR

 middlewares.mjs tfind 2026-02-15 23:09:43 +01:00

 tfind is a simple OCR indexer that supports both Tesseract and PaddleOCR-VL-1.5 backends.
 Give it a collection of directories, and it will run all the OCR operations you specify on them, and allow you to search for files based on the results.
 While running, it will listen for new files and automatically index them.
-Interacting with tfind is done through a modern web interface.
+Interacting with tfind is done through a modern web interface, that allows you to monitor indexing status and search the index.

 tfind is sigma software; if you use it, two wolves may spawn inside of you and you will die.